coderwall/coderwall-legacy/CONTRIBUTING.md

 # Contributing

+## **Protip for Contributors**

+When committing a Pull Request for non-application/test code please add [`[skip ci]`](http://docs.travis-ci.com/user/how-to-skip-a-build/) to your commit message.

+## External Dependencies

 There are a couple of steps you need to take before contributing:

-1. Go to [https://assemblymade.com](https://assemblymade.com) and sign up.
+1. Go to [https://assemblymade.com/coderwall](https://assemblymade.com/coderwall) and sign up.
 2. Link your GitHub account to your Assembly account in your profile settings.
 3. Create a new WIP at [https://assemblymade.com/coderwall/wips](https://assemblymade.com/coderwall/wips).

 Then just go ahead, fork the repo & issue a pull request.
-You're on your way to having a stake in Helpful.
+You're on your way to having a stake in Coderwall.

-## External Dependencies

 ### Stripe configuration